johnlobo/AmsThrees/README.md

-# Heroes Clash
+# Amsthrees
-Amstrad version of the famous Dungeons and dragons game
+Amstrad version of the famous mobile game Threes

+Work in progress!!